Sean McDonough

-Sean McDonough (born May 13, 1962) is an American sportscaster, currently employed by ESPN and the WEEI Boston Red Sox Radio Network.
+Sean McDonough (born May 13, 1962) is an American sportscaster, currently employed by The Walt Disney Company including ESPN and ABC and the WEEI Boston Red Sox Radio Network.
 McDonough has play-by-play experience for all four major professional sports leagues in the United States and Canada (NFL, NBA, MLB, and NHL).

 Early life

 McDonough was born in Boston, Massachusetts, the son of Boston Globe sportswriter Will McDonough.
 He graduated from the S. I. Newhouse School of Public Communications of Syracuse University in 1984 with a degree in broadcast journalism.
 At Syracuse, he joined the WAER-FM sports department and provided play-by-play calls for Syracuse Chiefs baseball games.
 During college, he worked for Syracuse football coach Dick MacPherson.

 Career

 Early career

 McDonough was an intern at the short-lived Enterprise Radio Network in 1981.

 It was in Syracuse where McDonough began his broadcasting career in 1982 as the play-by-play announcer for the Syracuse Chiefs of the International League.
 McDonough was also an Ivy League football announcer for PBS.
 He was a sideline reporter from 1984 to 1985 and a play-by-play announcer from 1986 to 1987.